sagacitysite/pelenet/README.md

 MIT

-Do whatever you want and I'm happy if you mention me ;)
+Do whatever you want, no warranty and I'm happy if you mention me ;)

 ## Questions

-If you have any questions, please just contact me via carlo.michaelis@gmail.com
+If you have any questions, please just contact me via carlo.michaelis @ gmail.com